 Celastrina argiolus ssp. argiolus

 The species was first defined in Linnaeus (1758) as shown here (type locality: Europe).
-The nominate subspecies is not found in the British Isles.
+The nominate subspecies has not been recorded in the British Isles.

 Celastrina argiolus ssp. britanna

 This subspecies was first defined in Verity (1919) as shown here (type locality: Woodford, Epping Forest, Essex, England).
-The population in the British Isles is represented by this subspecies.
+Records from the British Isles are of this subspecies.
 Males of the spring and summer brood are similar in appearance, but females of the summer brood have a much broader dark band on the upperside of the forewings than those of the spring brood.